 Plane-Wave Self-Consistent Field: a set of programs for electronic structure calculations within Density-Functional Theory and Density-Functional Perturbation Theory, using a Plane-Wave basis set and pseudopotentials

-PyMOlyze is a program to analyze the results of quantum chemistry (DFT) calculations.
-Gaussian 98/03, ADF, GAMESS (US), GAMESS (UK), and PC-GAMESS files are supported.
-The following analyses are available for user-defined molecular fragments: Mulliken Population Analysis (MPA), C-squared Population Analysis (SCPA), Overlap Population Analysis (OPA), Mayer's Bond Orders, Charge Decomposition Analysis (CDA), and Fragment Analysis.
+QMForge is a program used to analyze the results of quantum chemistry (DFT) calculations.
+Gaussian 98/03/09, ADF, GAMESS (US), GAMESS (UK), PC-GAMESS, Jaguar, and ORCA files are supported.

 SimSoup is a graphical Artificial Chemistry simulator for Linux and Windows.
 The program enables a Chemistry to be defined in terms of Molecule Types and the possible Interactions between them.
 A simulation run involves setting up a number of Molecules of various Molecule Types in a Reactor, and then allowing Interactions to take place over a period of time.
 Interactions taking place in the Reactor are shown on a graphical display.